 Definition: Seed capital is the initial fund or money which is required by a budding entrepreneur to start a new business venture.
 ‘Seed‘ here refers to the business which is at the beginning stage.
 ‘Capital‘ refers to the money or funds required at the very beginning of a business.

-A ‘budding entrepreneur‘ is the business aspirant who looks forward to making money from his or her business idea, but sometimes a person lacks sufficient money for funding the idea, there comes the role of seed capital.
+A ‘budding entrepreneur‘ is the business aspirant who looks forward to making money from his or her business idea.
+But sometimes a person lacks sufficient money for funding the plan, and there comes the role of seed capital.

 Content: Seed Capital